 Within the Kubernetes environment, Helm charts are the primary method to configure CloudBees CD/RO components.
 From configuring your license information and database connections to autoscaling and platform specific implementation, these charts provide a central location to configure most aspects of CloudBees CD/RO installations.

-For more information, including helm CLI commands for working with values files, refer to Helm values files.
+CLI commands for working with values files, refer to Helm values files.

+You can integrate CloudBees CD/RO with various Kubernetes platform-specific providers.
+Some platform-specific integrations, such as OpenShift, have requirements and prerequisites that must be met to correctly install, operate, and upgrade CloudBees CD/RO.
 Some requirements must be made in CloudBees CD/RO server and agent values files, while others are made within the platform configuration prior to installing CloudBees CD/RO.
 For more information on platform-specific integrations, refer to Kubernetes platform-specific configurations.
+Additionally, CloudBees CD/RO documentation includes numerous how-tos for Kubernetes project-specific configurations.
+For help with CloudBees CD/RO on Kubernetes project-specific configurations, refer to Kubernetes configuration options. |

 CloudBees CD/RO default Helm charts